Accelerate your diagnosis with rapid clinical variant prototyping

 - Confirm all strains via sequencing and other QC

-- Assess transgenic strain(s), wild type(s), and controls using 1 or more phenotypic assays
+- Assess transgenic strain(s), wild type(s), and controls using one or more phenotypic assays

 See the sample report below.